Olive Green

 Lightness

-In HSL coordinates, Olive Green sits at hue 74°, saturation 36%, and lightness 35%.
-That places it among the warm tones with high saturation, close to the RAL reference RAL 6003.
-US exterior lines such as Sherwin-Williams Emerald Exterior, Benjamin Moore Regal Select, Valspar Duramax carry close matches across their 100% acrylic and elastomeric ranges; ask your paint store for a computer-tinted match to the #6B7B3A HEX value.
+Olive Green reads as being among the warm tones with high saturation, close to the RAL reference RAL 6003.
+US exterior lines such as Sherwin-Williams Emerald Exterior, Benjamin Moore Regal Select, Valspar Duramax carry close matches across their 100% acrylic and elastomeric ranges; ask your paint store for a computer-tinted match to this colour.

 The Light Reflectance Value (LRV) calculates to 45.1 using the WCAG relative-luminance formula (0.2126·R + 0.7152·G + 0.0722·B).
 LRV drives two practical outcomes for any exterior: how much solar heat the walls absorb, and whether the colour is compatible with exterior insulation finish systems (EIFS in the US, external wall insulation in the UK).
 An LRV of 45.1 is the sweet spot for variable climates: bright enough to read well under overcast skies, dark enough to hide atmospheric soiling and resist visible fading.
 Broadly EIFS-compatible.